-In addition to clinical roles, our team is made up of a variety of different disciplines from administration staff, to fundraisers, finance support staff, cooks and housekeepers.
+In addition to clinical roles, our team is made up of a variety of different disciplines from administration staff, to fundraisers, finance support staff, chefs and housekeepers.
 Their practical support keeps the hospice running smoothly and allows us to do what we do best – care for patients.
-Although not actively involved in clinical care, non-clinical staff have frequent patients contact and that is why we hand-pick people for their personal attributes as much as their skills and abilities.
+Although not actively involved in clinical care, non-clinical staff have patient contact and that is why we hand-pick people for their personal attributes as much as their skills and abilities.
 Again, being a member of the non-clinical team at St. John’s means that we expect you to be an ambassador for the charity above and beyond the requirements of your job role.

 Competitive salary for the local area.

 Employees enjoy a generous holiday entitlement of 27 days (plus bank holidays) for full time employees with pro-rata holiday entitlement for part-time employees.

 We offer a non-contributory pension scheme, fully stakeholder compliant and to which, if desired, you can contribute up to the statutory maximum.
 Currently the hospice contributes 8% to the stakeholder pension scheme.
 Employees that are existing members of the NHS Pension scheme may be able to continue their contributions, subject to their ability to meet the eligibility criteria under the scheme.

 A range of in house training programmes and opportunities for our employees are available to develop and enhance their knowledge, skills and confidence to ensure consistent high-quality patient and family care.

 As a specialist provider of palliative care, we also provide a range of high quality training and education in End of Life and Palliative Care to the wider health care community and general public.

 We offer generous maternity and paternity benefits to our employees subject to a qualifying period.

 LIFE ASSURANCE COVER